koronkowy/koronkowy/README.md

 -   [Security BSides](http://www.securitybsides.com/) - BSides Boise 2019: I had the pleasure of visiting BSides Boise in 2019, a conference in Idaho that blends several regions of Idaho into one conference.
 This is now called [BSides Idaho](https://www.bsidesidaho.org/).

--   [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, an exclusive security conference located in Washington, D.C.
+-   [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, 2023, 2024 (planned), an exclusive security conference located in Washington, D.C.

 -   [Splunk .conf](https://conf.splunk.com/) 2022: Attendeed as a booth attendee for GreyNoise, Intelligence.